MicrosoftDocs/sql-docs/docs/integration-services/expressions/less-than-or-equal-to-ssis-expression.md

 ---
+title: "&lt;= (Less Than or Equal To) (SSIS Expression)"
 description: "&lt;= (Less Than or Equal To) (SSIS Expression)"
-title: "&lt;= (Less Than or Equal To) (SSIS Expression) | Microsoft Docs" ms.custom: "" ms.date: "03/01/2017"
+author: chugugrace
+ms.author: chugu
+ms.date: "03/01/2017"
 ms.service: sql
-ms.reviewer: ""
 ms.subservice: integration-services
 ms.topic: conceptual
 helpviewer_keywords:
   - "<= (less than or equal to operator)"
-  - "less than or equal to operator (<=)" ms.assetid: 946c5630-dccf-4dae-9cfd-6ea823641ab2
+  - "less than or equal to operator (<=)"
-author: chugugrace
-ms.author: chugu
 ---
 # &lt;= (Less Than or Equal To) (SSIS Expression)